etiennestuder/gradle-plugindev-plugin/README.md

 # Configuration

-## Apply gradle-plugindev plugin
+## Apply plugindev plugin

-Apply the gradle-plugindev plugin to your Gradle plugin project.
-Make sure to also apply the 'groovy' plugin if you intend to write your plugin in Groovy.
+Apply the `nu.studer.plugindev` plugin to your Gradle plugin project.
+Make sure to also apply the `groovy` plugin if you intend to write your plugin in Groovy.

 ### Gradle 1.x and 2.0